snackabra/docs/README.rst

 .. code-block:: console

-    $ npm install -g typedoc
+    $ yarn add typedoc
-    $ npm install -g jsdoc
+    $ yarn add jsdoc

 You work with files in 'source', after you've made any changes, run 'make html' [#r03]_ and results will be in the 'build' directory:

 .. code-block:: console

-    $ make html  # you sometimes need to run this twice
-    $ make jslib # optional - this just copies over from ../snackabra-jslib
+    $ # optional - this just copies over from ../snackabra-jslib
+    $ make jslib
+    $ # you sometimes need to run this twice
+    $ make html
-    $ open index.html  # should open nicely, note this is root dir
+    $ # should open nicely, note this is root dir
+    $ open index.html

 Note that the makefile will copy the results from the 'build' directory to the root directory.